University Park 2025 Fall

 - Trash can (one per room)

-- Bedroom includes: XL twin bed with mattress (some Nittany Apartments offer a XL Full Size bed with mattress), carpeting or vinyl plank/laminate flooring, chest of drawers, closet, desk and chair, smoke detector (one per room)
+- Bedroom includes: XL twin bed with mattress (some Nittany Apartments offer a XL full size bed with mattress), carpeting or vinyl plank/laminate flooring, chest of drawers, closet, desk and chair, smoke detector (one per room)

 - Living/Dining includes: carpeting or vinyl plank/laminate flooring, coffee table, couch, two easy chairs, two end tables, one floor lamp, two table lamps, table and four chairs